guettli/python-custom-strings/README.md

 This means IDEs and linters think variables (or imports) don't get used and act accordingly.

-But it makes no sense to type `myvar=mvar` again and again, just to make IDEs/linters happy.
+Nevertheless it makes no sense to type `myvar=mvar` again and again, just to make IDEs/linters happy.

 # Background

 If you use the html-fragments-over-the-wire approach to web development (for example with [htmx](//htmx.org)), then you create many small methods returning small html snippets.

-If you have small methods, then keeping the HTML in one file near your Python logic simplifies the development process.
+If you have small methods, then keeping the HTML inside one file together with your Python logic simplifies the development process.
+(See [Locality of Behaviour (LoB)](https://htmx.org/essays/locality-of-behaviour/))

 I guess a lot of people won't like this.
 Nevertheless some people like to mix Python and HTML.
 Those people who don't like this, still can create HTML in the way they like it.